 You don’t need to be in a leadership position to complete this task.
 You can take a bottom-up approach to review the performance of leaders from the perspective of a team member.

-In addition to applying the skills you’ve learned in a real-world situation, the capstone unit gives you the opportunity to rub shoulders with the leaders of your employer.
+In addition to applying the leadership skills you’ve learned in a real-world situation, the capstone unit gives you the opportunity to rub shoulders with the leaders of your employer.
 It’s a unique opportunity to take your learning on the job and demonstrate your potential for promotion.

 The workplace as a learning environment